Simon Birch: Plot

 An adult Joe Wenteworth visits the grave of his late friend, Simon Birch.
-He narrates over as the film transitions to their childhood.
+He narrates over as the film transitions to their childhood in 1964.
 Simon is the smallest child in the history of Gravestown.
 His callous parents show little to no concern for his wellbeing.
-He loves baseball even though he almost never gets to play during Little League, and when he does, it's only to get a walk due to his abnormally small strike zone.
-Joe's mother, Rebecca, got pregnant with Joe while she was on a train.
+He loves baseball even though he almost never gets to play during Little League, and when he does, it's only to get a walk due to his abnormally small strike zone and his inability to run.
+Rebecca, Joe's mother who is the belle of the town, fell pregnant with Joe after meeting a man on a train.
 Her refusal to reveal the identity of the father has resulted in Joe's reputation as the town's love child.
+She was also seen as a mother-figure to Simon as his parents were very distant of him.

 One day, Rebecca invites drama teacher Ben Goodrich over for dinner.
 He meets the boys and gifts Joe a stuffed armadillo.
-Simon takes an instant liking to Ben, but Joe is initially standoffish, as he just wants to find his father.
+Simon takes an instant liking to Ben, but Joe is initially standoffish, as he just wants to find his birth father.
 Rebecca invites Ben with them to church one Sunday morning.
 During church announcements, Simon expresses his beliefs to Reverend Russell that church activities are irrelevant to glorifying God.
 Sunday school teacher Miss Leavey sits him in a corner until he apologizes.
 She berates him, saying he doesn't belong in church.
 Outraged upon hearing this, Rebecca argues with Leavey as she comes to pick up Simon, calling out her insecurities towards Simon's abundant faith.

 During a baseball game, Simon hits the perfect pitch.
 It becomes a foul ball that hits Rebecca in the head, killing her.
-Simon gives Joe his prized baseball cards as an apology, to which Joe gives Simon the stuffed armadillo as forgiveness.
+A remorseful Simon gives Joe his prized baseball cards as an apology, to which Joe gives Simon the stuffed armadillo as forgiveness.
 Joe's grandmother informs Joe that her own death is imminent due to her age, and there must be a plan for him once her time comes, as Rebecca never told anyone who Joe's father was, even in confidence.
 Simon believes that Joe's father may have taken the baseball that killed Rebecca.
 Deeming their gym teacher a fitting candidate, they break into his office to see if he has it, but it isn't there.
 Overwhelmed with despair, Joe vandalizes the office.
 The police chief agrees to release them if they volunteer at the children's retreat over winter break.
-After they agree on the arrangement, he doesn't know who to call to pick them up.
+After they agree on the arrangement, he doesn't know whom to call to pick them up, since Simon's parents chose to let him spend the night there as a lesson.
 Simon has the idea to ask Ben.
 He then picks them up, forgives them, and takes them for ice cream.
 Simon tells Ben of his destiny to be a hero but admits that he doesn't know what that will imply.
 However, he fears it could happen momentarily, and might miss it.